MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Remove-Item.md

 ### -LiteralPath

 Specifies a path to one or more locations.
-The value of **LiteralPath** is used exactly as it is typed.
+The value of **LiteralPath** is used exactly as it's typed.
 No characters are interpreted as wildcards.
 If the path includes escape characters, enclose it in single quotation marks.
 Single quotation marks tell PowerShell not to interpret any characters as escape sequences.